Ciao! Questo articolo è disponibile anche in italiano.

 Hallo!
 Dieser Artikel ist auch auf deutsch zugänglich.

 Our experience as a certified translation agency has taught us that some people may think “Ok, so now I have all my documents ready with all the seals!”, and they venture abroad, bringing their documents as they are, with hopes of obtaining foreign citizenship.
-Life, however, is just not as simple as it seems… It is even easier!
-But perhaps just not in the case at hand.
+As they say in Russia,

 An apostille (also found as apostil and pronounced “ah-PO-steel” or “AH-po-steel”) is a specific seal which certifies: